alisomay/libpd-rs/README.md

 Though pd is designed as a desktop application, [libpd](https://github.com/libpd) is an open source project which exposes it as a C library opening the possibility to embed the functionality of pd to any platform which C can compile to.

-[libpd-rs](https://github.com/alisomay/libpd-rs) aims to bring [libpd](https://github.com/libpd) to Rust [ecosystem](https://crates.io/).
-It aims to expose the full functionality of [libpd](https://github.com/libpd) even with some extra additions such as bundling commonly used externals and functionality to increase ease of use.
+[libpd-rs](https://github.com/alisomay/libpd-rs) aims to bring [libpd](https://github.com/libpd) to the Rust [ecosystem](https://crates.io/).
+It aims to expose the full functionality of [libpd](https://github.com/libpd) even with some extra additions such as bundling commonly used externals and extra functionality to increase ease of use.

-It is thoroughly documented, well [tested](https://github.com/alisomay/libpd-rs/tests) and enriched with different [examples](https://github.com/alisomay/libpd-rs/examples) to get you started right away.
+It is thoroughly [documented](https://docs.rs/libpd-rs/latest/libpd-rs/), well [tested](https://github.com/alisomay/libpd-rs/tests) and enriched with different [examples](https://github.com/alisomay/libpd-rs/examples) to get you started right away.

 Now let's make some sound! 🔔